TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Setting up Proactive Support

-TrueNAS SCALE Enterprise customers with Silver or Gold Coverage support contracts have the option to configure proactive support.
+TrueNAS SCALE Enterprise customers with Silver or Gold Coverage support contracts can configure proactive support.

 Customers with appropriate support contracts can configure Proactive Support after they apply their system license, and after acknowledging and signing the End User License Agreement (EULA).

-The Support widget on the System Settings > General screen displays the Proactive Support option after you enter your system license.
+The Support widget on the System Settings > General screen displays the Proactive Support option after entering your system license.

 Setting Up Networking